Sandrafongshurui/3dDashboard/README.md

-# Testing Out ThreeJS
+# 3D Dashboard with ThreeJS
-- Highlight each item by clicking it
-- A pop up with info appears (wip)

 # Getting Started with Create React App